 Therefore, “possession of drugs” has a broad legal meaning.
 It extends to any location you control, such as your body, home, car, or storage facility.

-Drug possession is a separate crime from being the influence of a controlled substance (NRS 453.411).
+Drug possession is a separate Nevada crime from being under the influence of a controlled substance (NRS 453.411).
 You can be arrested for being high whether or not you are in possession of drugs:

 Example: Sarah takes ecstasy at a party and walks home.
 A police officer sees her stumbling and arrests her for being under the influence of drugs.
 But since Sarah had no ecstasy in her possession, she should not face possession charges.
 It does not matter that Sarah recently possessed ecstasy in order to get high.

 NRS 453.336 prohibits you from having any controlled substance without a current doctor’s prescription in Nevada.
-(The only exception is that adults 21 or older may possess up to one ounce of marijuana.)
+(The only exception is that adults 21 or older may possess up to two-and-a-half ounces of marijuana.)

 Controlled substances are categorized into five different schedules.3